gwagner57/OEMjs/README.md

    to another one (such as Google FireStore or CloudFlare D1);
 4. **view models** for model-based user interface code generation.

-You can take a look at the OEMjs example apps at [the project's GitHub website](https://gwagner57.github.io/OEMjs/).
+You can take a look at the OEMjs example apps at [the project's website](https://gwagner57.github.io/OEMjs/).

 ## Use Case 1: Enumerations